ENVIRONMENTAL RESPONSIBILITY

 To improve public safety and conserve wildlife resources, mitigation measures for

-reducing animal-vehicle collisions are planned for the east and west segments of
+reducing animal-vehicle collisions have been implemented for the east and west segments of

 the project.